Pelvic Health Physiotherapy

 At Trent Health in Motion, we provide pelvic physiotherapy near you at our state-of-the-art facility in Peterborough, ON.
 Physiotherapists are trained in pelvic health care and have taken additional post-graduate courses in the assessment and treatment of pelvic floor dysfunction.
 Their comprehensive training has provided them with evidence-based, conservative treatment options (outside of medication and surgical intervention) for many common pelvic health concerns.

-Our Pelvic health physiotherapists in Peterborough use specialized assessment, soft tissue techniques, and education to treat conditions such as urinary and fecal incontinence, prolapse, pelvic pain, post-surgical concerns, pre-and post-partum pains, as well as painful intercourse.
+Our Pelvic health physiotherapists in Peterborough use specialized assessment, soft tissue techniques, and education to treat conditions such as urinary and fecal incontinence, prolapse, pelvic pain, post-surgical concerns, pre-and post-partum pains, painful intercourse and many others.

 What Is the Pelvic Floor and What Does It Do?The pelvic floor is a group of muscles and connective tissues located at the bottom of your pelvis, just between your tailbone and pubic bone, and between the bones that you sit on.